rorosaurus/gba-sp-usb-c/README.md

 I have tested this design on my AGS-001.
 Based on the AGS-101 pictures I've seen online, and talking with AGS-101 owners, I expect this to work for AGS-101 with zero issues.

 This design is compatible with [3.5mm headphone jack mods](https://github.com/rorosaurus/gba-sp-headphone-jack)!
 That means my PCB will not block the other pins you need from the default charging port pads on the Game Boy's motherboard.

+This design is also tested and confirmed working on the original (fat) Nintendo DS, NTR-001.
+Now your Phat GBA Macro can use USB-C as well!
+I'm working on a modified design I think will work for the DS Lite, so stay tuned!

 # Disclaimer